Australian police shoot dead a boy, 16, armed with a knife after he stabbed a man in Perth

 “But I want to reassure the community at this stage it appears that he acted solely and alone,” Cook added.

-A man was found at the scene with stab wounds to his back.
-He was taken to a hospital in serious but stable condition, Australian Broadcasting Corp. reported.
+A man in his 30s was found at the scene with a stab wound to his back.
+He was taken to a hospital in serious but stable condition, a police statement said.

 Police and Australian Security Intelligence Organization agents have been conducting a counterterrorism investigation in the east coast city of Sydney since another 16-year-old boy stabbed an Assyrian Orthodox bishop and priest in a church on April 15.